The top 10 soup dumplings in Toronto

 The giant soup steamed buns at this Richmond Hill restaurant may seem like the star of the show, but they really play second fiddle to the plethora of smaller, multi-colour soup dumplings filled with broth and marinated meats.
 They even have dumplings with truffle oil and mushrooms.

-This classic Chinese banquet restaurant has multiple locations around the city, including one in Chinatown, on Steeles, and in Richmond Hill.
+This classic Chinese banquet restaurant has multiple locations around the city.
 It seems they do everything pretty well, from dim sum to Peking duck to pork soup dumplings served piping hot.

 Head to either location in the Entertainment District or at Yonge and Bloor for their signature soup dumplings, which have a pretty explosive quality.
 It’s suggested to eat these little guys in one bite.